 Floyd Mayweather Beats Conor McGregor In The 10th Round By TKO

 That was insane!
-After 10 rounds, Floyd Mayweather came out the champion in what will be remembered as one of the greatest fights in boxing history!
+After 10 rounds, Floyd Mayweather came out the champion, scoring a TKO in the 10th round over Conor McGregor, in what will be remembered as one of the greatest fights boxing spectacles ever!
 Here’s the details!

 In a match that was far more evenly matched than many oddsmakers predicted, Floyd Mayweather Jr., 40, and Conor McGregor, 29, fought it out round after round.
 The boxing champ delivered several formidable blows but Conor just kept coming back for more.
 However, in the end Floyd came out the champion, winning by technical knock out.
 This makes Floyd the first boxer in history to fight 50 fights and remain undefeated!
 Take a look back at Floyd’s career right here!